Updated: November 09, 2022

 Sterilizing garden soil or potting mix can reduce the risk of soil-borne diseases.
 This process kills harmful bacteria, viruses, and other pathogens.

-A good soil preparation leads you one step ahead to get your dream harvest.
+Good soil preparation leads you one step ahead to get your dream harvest.
 Moreover, it also develops the fruit quality and ensures a disease-free yield.